Adiantum pedatum

 Adiantum pedatum, the northern maidenhair fern, is a species of fern in the family Pteridaceae, native to moist forests in eastern North America.
 Like other ferns in the genus, the name maidenhair refers to the slender, shining black stipes.
+Taxonomy classification disputes occur due to the distribution of A. Pedatum in both North America and East Asia.

 Description

 A. pedatum grows 30–75 cm tall, and is deciduous.
-A. pedatum has clusters of spores ton the underside of the leaf margins of the curved lobes.
-A. pedatum is the most northern species within the genus, found in higher latitudes.
+A. pedatum has clusters of spores on the underside of the leaf margins of the curved lobes.
+The key features of the northern maidenhair fern include fine, frilly fronds divided into curved stalks, reddish-brown stems, and crosiers that emerge pink in the spring.
+A. pedatum is the most northern species within the genus, found in higher latitudes and best grown in drained soil in shaded areas.
 The greatest issues with classifying the species occur within the A. pedatum group due to the variation of species recognition and large genetic diversity.

 Taxonomy

 Adiantum pedatum was described by Linnaeus in Species Plantarum in 1753 (the official starting point of modern botanical nomenclature).
 He referred to earlier descriptions, all based on material from eastern North America.
 Linnaeus' own herbarium contains one specimen, collected by Pehr Kalm.

 Specimens collected in Unalaska and Kodiak Island by Chamisso and Langsdorf were referred to as Adiantum boreale by Presl in 1836, although he did not provide a species description to accompany the name.
 Ruprecht, in 1845, called the Alaskan material A. pedatum var. aleuticum, and created var. kamtschaticum for material collected in Kamchatka by Carl Merck and Pallas.
 In 1857, E. J. Lowe noted that Wallich and Cantor had collected the species in northern India, and that material from the western United States ranged as far south as California.
 It was one of the many species cited by Asa Gray as disjunct between Japan and both the eastern and western United States.
 By 1874, Hooker & Baker reported it as present in both Japan and Manchuria.

 A. pedatum is part of a group of similar species.
 The greatest issues with classifying the species occur within the group due to the variation of species recognition and large genetic diversity.
 Species that have been placed in the A. pedatum group include A. aleuticum and A. viridimontanum.
 A. pedatum also resembles species such as A. myriosorum.
 These all have fronds distinctively bifurcated and with pinnae on only one side.

 Some subspecies have been recognized, but none are accepted by Plants of the World Online.